-- Create your own video thumbnails (avoid auto-select!)
+- Create your own (avoid auto-select!)

-- Use text and creative headlines to build engagement
+- Use text and a creative headline

 - Optimize your video for SEO

 A thumbnail is the still image that’s visible before you click play.
 It can be a pre-selected frame from the video or a customized image that you upload to feature as the title frame.
 The thumbnail isn’t defined within the video file.
 Instead, it is selected either by you or by the hosting platform.
 We recommend choosing your own thumbnail image wherever possible.

 This is your first impression.
 Don’t leave it to chance.
 Your thumbnail is your one shot to grab user attention so they can’t help but click.
 Don’t just upload your video and hope.
 Select (or make) a thumbnail that demands attention.

 How to Add Thumbnails For YouTube and Beyond

 Before we get started on the creative questions, let’s take a look at how to add video thumbnails on some common platforms.

 To create a video thumbnail for YouTube: